The Best 17 foods for people living with diabetes

 Criteria for selecting diabetes-friendly foods

-When it comes to managing diabetes, the foods you choose can have a significant impact on blood sugar levels.
+For managing diabetes, the foods you choose can have a significant impact on blood sugar levels.
 To select diabetes-friendly foods, it’s essential to understand how macronutrients affect blood sugar and the criteria to look for when selecting foods.

 1- Glycemic Index (GI)